-- Note: MICS #58 through #60 apply to any OLC approved gaming related application (including systems utilizing promotional accounts and/or wagering accounts).
-The Standard Operating Procedures (SOPs) are to delineate the methods and procedures utilized. - 58.
-Procedures are in place to ensure that no alteration is permitted of any system stored transaction history or event log information that was properly communicated from the game, gaming device or generated by the application. - 59.
+Note: MICS #66 through #68 apply to any OLC approved gaming related application (including systems utilizing promotional accounts and/or wagering accounts).
+The Standard Operating Procedures (SOPs) are to delineate the methods and procedures utilized.

+- 66. Procedures are in place to ensure that no alteration is permitted of any system stored transaction history or event log information that was properly communicated from the game, gaming device or generated by the application. - 67.
 Procedures are in place to ensure that all critical system stored data are non-alterable other than through normal operation processes.
-Critical system data includes data relating to, but not limited to, wagering instruments' validation numbers and dollar value, promotional and wagering accounts' personal identification numbers and account balances, and unpaid winning tickets information.
+Critical system data includes data relating to, but not limited to, validation numbers and dollar value of wagering instruments, personal identification numbers and account balances of promotional and wagering accounts, and unpaid winning ticket information.